This is a Phase 1/2 prospective, open label, multi-institution, dose escalation clinical trial to test

 - AGE: >= 18 years of age.

-o Histologically confirmed recurrent, locally advanced unresectable or metastatic adenocarcinoma of the pancreas who have progressed after front line chemotherapy regimen (at least one regimen), OR
+o Histologically confirmed recurrent, locally advanced unresectable or metastatic adenocarcinoma of the pancreas who have progressed after or were intolerant of front line chemotherapy regimen (at least one regimen), OR

-o Histologically confirmed metastatic small bowel, colorectal adenocarcinoma or appendiceal cancer who have progressed after at least 2 standard chemotherapy regimens.
+o Histologically confirmed metastatic small bowel, colorectal adenocarcinoma or appendiceal cancer who have progressed after or were intolerant of at least 2 standard chemotherapy regimens.

 - Tumor sections must stain >= 20% positive for NPC-1C antibody/antigen target as determined by the Department of Pathology at the respective institution or a central laboratory (Duke University Medical Center).